akmintisar/akm-intisar/README.md

 - 🖐🏻 Hi there!
 I'm Intisar!
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning Firebase 🔥
-- 📫 How to reach me: https://www.linkedin.com/in/akm-intisar/
+- 🥅 2021 Goal: Landing on my first job as a Developer
+- ⚡ Fun fact: I love to take photos!
 - 😄 Pronouns: he/him

 ### Connect with me: